Legends of the Fall: Critical response

-On the other hand, Rita Kempley of The Washington Post stated that the film's "yarn doesn't so much sweep as sprawl across the screen in all its panoramic idiocy".
-Janet Maslin of The New York Times commented, "Before it turns exhaustingly hollow, this film shows the potential for bringing Mr. Harrison's tough, brooding tale to life.
+Janet Maslin of The New York Times commented: "Before it turns exhaustingly hollow, this film shows the potential for bringing Mr. Harrison's tough, brooding tale to life.
 And the actors may have captured the spirit of the story, but that's impossible to know."
 She concluded, "These are performances that lost too much in the editing room, smothered by music and overshadowed by a picture-postcard vision of the American West."
+In The Baltimore Sun, Stephen Hunter wrote: "What Legends of the Fall lacks is any spirit of rigor.
+It buys into -- indeed, is selling -- the oldest of guff: the idea that the violence of banal men is beautiful and righteous.
+It honors male anger...[it] worships the red shift of men gone nuts on vengeance.
+It romanticizes gunplay.
+It's a big movie that's so small on the inside it's not there."